 Conflicts of interest in the focus of the session might include the amount and length of time spent, for example, on self-disclosure.
 I recently had to set a boundary regarding financial conflict with a client when he mentioned he saw me in the bank where he worked as a loan officer.
 I mentioned I did my banking there.
 He then started to spend a portion of the session giving me financial advice.

 When he asked what my annual income was, I realized the focus of the session was creating a conflict of interest with goals he had set in prior sessions.
 I then refocused the session by stating, "Why don't we get back to the anger you feel toward your son."
 At a later point in time I used his avoidance of dealing with deep issues as a learning tool.

 Conflict # 2 - Shifting Focus & Content

+Take a minute now and think of a recent session you had with a client where the focus of the session, you feel, in hindsight should have been shifted.
+What was said by you or the client that springboarded the focus-shift?
+Was an ethical boundary crossed?
 Or in the future, is this creating a possible scenario where an ethical boundary could be crossed?
 Is the focus of the session too narrow, only considering one aspect of the situation, or is it too broad and not focused?
 How much do you let the client control the session content?
 And at what point and how do you get the client to focus?

-Conflict # 3 - Client Self Determination
+Conflict # 3 - Client Self-Determination